-When it comes to green living and being a responsible steward of the environment, you can’t forget the importance not only of water conservation, but also of ensuring that the water you consume is actually safe for such use.
-Whether you live in a city or town where you get municipal water treated at a facility or you live in a rural area where you get water from a drilled or dug well, it’s important to take appropriate measures to purify your water.
+First off, when it comes to green living and being a responsible steward of the environment: water conservation.
+I mean, you can’t forget the importance not only of water conservation.
+It ensures the water you consume is safe for use.
+Most importantly, whether you live in a city or town, municipal water or a rural area something has to treat your water.

 How to Purify Water